.png)

-I have been shaped and formed by many lineages of wisdom on hurt and healing.
-The work of healing is as old as the wounds that created the need and there is wisdom from many streams that are intersecting in this moment in time in the world in beautiful and powerful ways.
-This is why I call the work that I do a kind of mixed-method medicine - a way of healing that has been shaped by many streams of wisdom.
-My own work and process is deeply informed by my own Andean Indigenous ancestral roots.
+My work and my own path has been shaped and formed by both ancestral/indigenous and western lineages of understanding hurt and the path to healing.
+The work of healing is as old as the mind-body-spirit wounds.
+There are many manifestations of healing - some which have been standardized and validated (like the lineages of mental health care) and those which are essential and ancestral which may not always be shaped by the same set of standards - but are equally valid and valuable.
+This is why I call the work that I do a kind of mixed-method medicine - a way of healing that has been shaped by more than one stream of wisdom.
+My own work and process is deeply informed by my own Andean Indigenous ancestral roots and by the mystical lineages of spiritual-emotional practice that have shaped my work over the last 20 years.

 I am a practitioner in the lineage of the Q'ero Paqos - healers of Incan ancestry that carry generations of wisdom, nestled in the mountains around Cusco, Peru.
-My primary teacher is Maestro Alejandro Apaza from the Apaza family of Paqos in the Q'ero tribe, and the last living Chumpi (healing stones) master.
-Within the tradition of the Q'eros I am known as a Nusta Paqo.
-I have also been informed by a number of teachers and wisdom within the Curanderismx lineage of Mexican healers, most specifically by the Limpia and Platica work of Erika Buenaflor, continued with my current study in her 1-year Curanderismo Mentorship Program through 2023.
+My primary teacher is Maestro Alejandro Apaza from the Apaza family of Paqos in the Q'ero tribe, and the last living Chumpi (healing stones) Master.
+Within the tradition of the Q'eros I am known as a Nusta Paqo after completing the three initiations in the tradition.

-Other places of learning have included NYU School of Clinical Social Work where I received my initial training in trauma care through a western lens as well as the Sivananda Yoga Teacher Training.
+Other places of learning have included NYU School of Clinical Social Work where I received my initial training in trauma care through a western lens - which led to my 15+ years as an LCSW (licensed clinical social worker) and trauma therapist, as well as Sivananda Yoga Teacher Training.
 Also, during my time with the Department of Veterans Affairs (and after) I built programming for trauma engaging the practices of meditation and movement, creative and expressive arts, and Equine-Facilitated Healing.

 I have also written three books centering around the work of trauma, healing and journeying: Sacred Wounds: A Path to Healing from Spiritual Trauma, Mending Broken: A Personal Journey Through the Stages of Trauma + Recovery, and Going Naked: The Camino de Santiago & Life as Pilgrimage.